The following Family practice note provides comprehensive and up to date legal information covering:

 Changes were made in relation to appeals as a result of the introduction of the single Family Court with effect from 22 April 2014, see Practice Note: Appeals—general principles, practice and procedure.
 In addition, from 3 October 2016, certain appeals from circuit judges and recorders are made to the High Court rather than the Court of Appeal, except where:

-the appeal is from a decision or order made on appeal to the Family Court
+the appeal is from a decision or order in proceedings

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.